 The BMW tool kits were changed to go with the needs of the various models.
 Since few changes were made from one year to another, the tools are the same or similar from various years.
 I have seen a “new” model that failed to have some new tool in the kit that was needed.
 It would take BMW some time to get the tools caught up, the same as the owner’s manuals.
 Don’t let this mislead you to think that your toolkit wasn’t the one provided.
-There is no way to tell.
+There is no way to know.
 Here are a few pictures.

 R80GS and R80ST

 This BMW tool kit photo provided by Ken.
 It probably applies to other BMW motorcycle models of similar years.

 A new toolkit

 This is a brand new BMW tool kit purchased recently from a BMW dealer.
 It isn’t quite the same as one from 30 years ago.
-It can be purchased for about $90.
 Photo courtesy of Albion Baucom

 These are the same BMW tools as above.
 Photo courtesy of Albion Baucom.

 It might be good to include a list of the tools that come with the toolkits.
 Here’s what the Huggett “original toolkit ” (BMW part number 71 11 0 005 317) includes: